dvptl68/SortingAlgorithmVisualizer/README.md

 ## How it works:
 This website was completed using minimal HTML and CSS.
 Its functionality comes from JavaScript.
 The sort methods sort the data  with a delay after each iteration/recursive call so that the visualization doesn't happen too fast to see.
 Getting the algorithms to delay was tricky, but I found that I could use the built-in function ```setTimeout(() => { }, time);``` in order to delay the algorithm without messing with the data.

 Adding a stop function was tricky.
 I found that I could clear all timeouts with their generated IDs to stop the sorting animation.
+This worked well with algorithms with efficient runtimes, such as the recursive ones.
+There was little to no delay between clicking the stop button and the animation stopping for these.

 ## Contribute:
 There may be bugs that I missed, so if you find a bug, you can create an issue or fork this repository, fix the bug, and create a pull request!